Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 - Optimize for personalized result pages

-You can also read magazines online, and extract ideas for your outlines.
+You can also read magazines online and extract ideas for your outlines.
 Of course, you should never copy other people’s work.
-Instead, model it – use it to create a better outline from it.
+Instead, model it – use it to create a better outline.
 Go to Issuu.com to find free magazines.

 Click one of the magazine covers.
 Read to get ideas for your outline.